 LGBT RIGHTS: Official protections for lesbian and gay individuals in Slovakia are technically the same as in other European Union countries, which were required to harmonize regulations relating to human rights and anti-discrimination.
 Same-sex sexual activity between consenting adults is legal with the same age of consent as for opposite-sex sexual activity between consenting adults.
 There is no legislation allowing for same-sex civil union, same-sex marriage, or adoption by same-sex parents.
+In 2014, Slovakia adopted a constitutional amendment banning same-sex marriage.
 Much of society adheres to traditional ideas of marriage and family, and prejudice and official and societal discrimination persist.
 The first gay pride parade in Slovakia was held in Bratislava in 2010 but was disrupted by attacks by extremist groups.
-The parade was repeated in 2011, 2012, and 2013 without major incident and with more effective cooperation between police and organizers.
+The parade is now an annual event, and has continued without major incident and with more effective cooperation between police and organizers.
 There are several gay and lesbian venues in the capital as well as in several other cities across Slovakia.
 There are occasional reports of anti-gay slurs or altercations between gay and lesbian persons and extremist individuals.
 For more detailed information about LGBT rights in Slovakia, you may review the State Department’s Country Reports on Human Rights Practices for 2013.
 For further information on lesbian, gay, bisexual, and transgender (LGBT) travel, please read our Information for LGBT Travelers page.

 ACCESSIBILITY: In Slovakia, accessibility and accommodation for individuals with disabilities are different from the United States.
 Slovak law requires that public areas be accessible for persons with disabilities, although these regulations have only been in force for about a decade, and many older buildings and areas have not yet been retrofitted.